I am now on Twitter! Meet me on Twitter here (my nick is pkrumins.)

-I decided I wanted to learn JavaScript Programming language better.
-I had been programming in it now and then but I had never really developed any good skills in it.
+I decided I wanted to get better at JavaScript.
+I've been programming in it for a while but I never really developed any good skills in it.
+I was just mostly copy pasting examples together and adjusting code to get it working.

-These lectures are given by Douglas Crockford who is a senior JavaScript Architect at Yahoo!.
+I recently found a bunch of really good programming video lectures on JavaScript and decided to watch them.
+These lectures are given by Douglas Crockford who is a senior JavaScript Architect at Yahoo.
 He is well known for his work in introducing JavaScript Object Notation (JSON).

 First four lectures are on the basics of language: